smhg/gettext-parser/README.md

 Parse and compile gettext po and mo files with node.js, nothing more, nothing less.

-The module should work as expected but I'm currently short on tests (there is none) and docs (there's only this short README).
+The module should work as expected already but I'm currently short on tests (there is none) and docs (there's only this short README but no code comments etc.).

 This module is slightly based on my other gettext related module [node-gettext](https://github.com/andris9/node-gettext).
 The plan is to remove all parsing and compiling logic from node-gettext to here and leave only translation related functions (domains, plural handling, lookups etc.).